-

 Common physical symptoms range from irregular periods, hot flushes and night sweats to fatigue and vaginal dryness.

-Your partner may also have emotional symptoms, ranging from low mood and anxiety to forgetfulness.
+Your partner might also have emotional symptoms, ranging from low mood and anxiety to forgetfulness.

-You may feel that leaving your partner alone to deal with this is the best approach, but it’s important to support them during this time.
+You might feel that leaving your partner alone to deal with this is the best approach, but it’s important to support them during this time.
+Giving your partner the chance to discuss how she is feeling and how symptoms are affecting her can be very helpful.

 Sex and menopause

 It’s common for women to have lower sex drive (libido) around the time of menopause.
-This may be due to changing hormone levels, low mood, fatigue and vaginal dryness (which can cause pain during sex).
+This may be due to changing hormone levels, low mood, changing body shape, fatigue and vaginal dryness (which can cause pain during sex).

 There are many treatments for vaginal dryness.
 Menopausal hormone treatment (MHT), vaginal oestrogen and vaginal moisturisers can help.
 Lubricants may also relieve discomfort during sex.